pedroid999/google-date-generator/README.md

 # Google Calendar Event Generator

-This application uses OpenAI's GPT-4 Vision model to extract event details from images and automatically creates events in Google Calendar.
+This application uses OpenAI's GPT-4o model to extract event details from images and automatically creates events in Google Calendar.
 It consists of a Python FastAPI backend and a Next.js frontend with TypeScript and Tailwind CSS.

 ## Project Structure